-As at the date of this Registration Document, UniCredit S.p.A. and other UniCredit Group companies are named as defendants in several legal proceedings.
+As at the date of this Registration Document, UniCredit and other UniCredit Group companies are named as defendants in several legal proceedings.
 In many of these cases, there is substantial uncertainty regarding the outcomes of the proceedings and the amount of possible losses.
 These cases include criminal proceedings, administrative proceedings brought by supervisory or prosecution authorities and/or claims in which the claimed damages and/or potential liabilities of the Group is not and cannot be determined, either because of how the claims is presented and/or because of the nature of the legal proceeding.
 In such cases, until the time when it will be possible to estimate reliably the potential outcome, no provisions are made.
-Instead, where it is possible to estimate reliably the amount of possible losses and loss is considered likely, provisions have been made in the financial statements to the extent the parent company UniCredit S.p.A., or any of the Group companies involved, deemed appropriate based on the circumstances and in accordance with IAS.
+Instead, where it is possible to estimate reliably the amount of possible losses and loss is considered likely, provisions have been made in the financial statements to the extent the parent company UniCredit, or any of the Group companies involved, deemed appropriate based on the circumstances and in accordance with IAS.

-To provide for possible liabilities and costs that may result from pending legal proceedings (excluding labour law and tax cases), as of 30 June 2023, the UniCredit Group set aside a provision for risks and charges of Euro 588.82 million, of which Euro 274.1 million for the parent company UniCredit S.p.A.
-As of 30 June 2023, the total amount of claimed damages relating to judicial proceedings other than labour, tax and debt collections proceedings was Euro 8 billion, of which approximately Euro 5.8 billion for the proceedings involving the parent company UniCredit S.p.A..
+To provide for possible liabilities and costs that may result from pending legal proceedings (excluding labour law and tax cases), as of 30 June 2024, the UniCredit Group set aside a provision for risks and charges of Euro 790 million, of which Euro 270 million for the parent company UniCredit.
+As of 30 June 2024, the total amount of claimed damages relating to judicial proceedings other than labour, tax and debt collections proceedings was Euro 7.7 billion, of which Euro 5 billion for the proceedings involving the parent company UniCredit.
 This figure is affected by both the heterogeneous nature of the pending proceedings and the number of involved jurisdictions and their corresponding characteristics in which UniCredit Group companies are named as defendants.

-6 Judgment in Case C 311/18, Data Protection Commissioner v Facebook Ireland and Maximillian Schrems, that invalidated the adequacy decision of personal data protection provided by the "EU-US Data Protection Shield".
+7 Judgment in Case C 311/18, Data Protection Commissioner v Facebook Ireland and Maximillian Schrems, that invalidated the adequacy decision of personal data protection provided by the "EU-US Data Protection Shield".